VanMobile/vm-kb/outreach/benefitsAnalysis.md

 don't need to deal with and pay recruiting agencies

 hiring good software development talent is difficult and risky
-- so we eliminate those risks because we have on staff a group of proven producers
+- so we eliminate those risks because we have those proven producers on our team, ready to go